 - I am always going to be skeptical of the medical and pharmaceutical industry, mostly because they have a long history of retracting their recommendations (antibiotics, mammograms, hormone-replacement therapy, etc.).

-- All this said, I believe in vaccinating, since the risks of vaccines are unknown, whereas the risks of the diseases they prevent are real.
+- All this said, I believe in vaccinating, since the risks of vaccines are mostly unknown, whereas the risks of the diseases they prevent are real.
 I am particularly in favor of the vaccines for measles, polio, pertussis, Hib, and Pc.

 - I wish pediatricians would be more willing to discuss the ins and outs of each vaccine and the disease against which it protects.
 Instead, most simply insist that there is zero potential for any long-term downside to vaccines, and—in the words of our first pediatrician—it’s “Russian roulette” to delay a single shot, even something like hepatitis B for a newborn.
 I think many parents would actually opt IN to vaccinating against some of the scariest diseases if they could get better, more detailed information from experts on the risks, benefits, and unknowns.